-- 4. If a student receives an "N" or he or she will not be eligible for the honor roll.
-No student earning an "A" should receive a "-" on the report card.
-However, they can receive an "=". - 5.
+- 4. If a student receives an "N" he or she will not be eligible for the honor roll. - 5.
 Progress reports will be completed by all support service teachers and placed in the students' report card envelopes.
 A check mark will indicate that progress reports are required.